BruceZoom/coqoutline/README.md

 To open outline view in case it is closed, click View > Open View, and search for "outline".

 ## Dos and Don'ts
+- After renaming a file, its outline view may not display, but changing it a lit bit will make outline view work.
+This is bug requiring a fix.
 - Comments should be in separate lines from your code.
     ```coq
     (* NOT OK *)